apache/druid/docs/multi-stage-query/reference.md

 |---|---|---|---|---|
 | `exportPath`  | Yes | Absolute path to a subdirectory of `druid.export.storage.baseDir` where Druid exports the querey results.
 The destination must be empty.
 If the location includes other files or directories, the query will fail. | n/a |

-For more information, see [Read external data with EXTERN](concepts.md#write-to-an-external-destination-with-extern).
+For more information, see [Export external data with EXTERN](concepts.md#write-to-an-external-destination-with-extern).

 ### `INSERT`